Looking forward to seeing you at Embarcadero Plaza on Saturday July 18 to Celebrate the 6th annual Bastille Day SF Festival!

 Check out the delicious offerings of our food vendors, and all the unique products and services of our exhibitors.
 And don't miss the Citroën Vintage Cars showing all day and Petanque clubs will demonstrate how to play the game and offer free lessons to Festival Patrons throughout the day until 4pm at the Bocce Ball Courts

-Ron Borelli is a pianist and accordionist performing throughout the San Francisco Bay Area—whether as a soloist, with his combo, or leading his orchestra.
-Known for his versatility, he delights audiences with a rich and diverse repertoire that spans American and jazz standards, European continental favorites, classical pieces and classic rock and roll.
+Ron Borelli is a pianist and accordionist that performs throughout the San Francisco Bay Area as a soloist, with his combo or with his orchestra.
+From corporate events to weddings to intimate affairs, Ron selects and provides music for the appropriate mood and includes each client’s favorite pieces.
+His fabulous repertoire includes American standards, jazz standards, European continental, opera, classical, motown and classic rock and roll

 After reports of California's "gold mines" and "fabulous riches," many French people packed their bags and headed to San Francisco.
 They left a lasting impact on the city's culture, especially in food, fashion, and various industries.
 Their contributions helped shape the city and the state of California.